cirno-app/cirno/README.md

 > Successfully created a backup workspace D.
 ```

-This will create four workspaces with the following relationship:
+This will create four workspaces with the following timeline:

 ```
 B -> C -> D -> A